processism/processism.github.io/methodology.md

 ## What We're Not Claiming

-It's important to be clear about our limitations:
+It's crucial to be clear about our limitations:

-- ❌ These patterns directly map to reality's structure
+- ❌ These patterns necessarily reflect reality's ultimate structure
+- ❌ Our methodology guarantees truth
-- ❌ Frequently appearing patterns are necessarily fundamental
+- ❌ The patterns we found are the only possible ones
-- ❌ This methodology answers all questions
+- ❌ This framework explains everything
-- ❌ We've discovered absolute truth

-What we are doing:
+What we ARE doing:
-- ✓ Exploring systematic pattern analysis
+- ✓ Reporting patterns found through systematic analysis
-- ✓ Offering new perspectives on persistent questions
-- ✓ Providing a methodology others can test
+- ✓ Describing our methodology transparently
+- ✓ Offering these findings for evaluation
-- ✓ Remaining open to refinement and critique
+- ✓ Inviting replication and critique

+The question of whether these patterns represent ultimate reality, useful constructs, or artifacts of human cognition remains open.

 ## The Three Patterns